akingdom/akingdom/README.md

 ### Quotes

-> Where possible, focus on things that are worth knowing. - Andrew Kingdom
+> Where possible, focus on things that are worthwhile. - Andrew Kingdom

 > Writer's Block?
-Think about things differently by: Somone new contacts the protagonist; add in random text from any source at hand; take time to relax, help a stranger, rewrite in a different format (e.g. as a screenplay) , put down the basics and move on. -- Andrew Kingdom
+Think about things differently by: Adding a new communication; add in random text from any source at hand; take time to relax, help a stranger, rewrite in a different format (e.g. story as a screenplay), don't get bogged down, put down the basics and move on. -- Andrew Kingdom

 > Even experts know less than 1% of everything that can be known about life, the universe and everything.  — Andrew Kingdom